-- a) statutory obligation to immediately report the acquisition or disposal of shares if certain threshold values of the issued capital and/or voting rights are exceeded or fallen short of (5, 10, 15, 20, 25, 30, 50, 75 and 95 percent) 7 (section 5:38 par.
+- a) statutory obligation to immediately report the acquisition or disposal of shares if certain threshold values of the issued capital and/or voting rights8 are exceeded or fallen short of (5, 10, 15, 20, 25, 30, 50, 75 and 95%)9 (section 5:38 par.
 3 and 5:39 par.
-2 Wft); - b) institutional investors should decide carefully and transparently whether they wish to exercise their rights as shareholders of listed companies (principle IV.4 of the Dutch corporate governance code); - c) institutional investors annually publish, on their website at least, their policy on the exercise of voting rights on shares that they hold in listed companies (best practice provision IV.4.1 of the Dutch corporate governance code)8; - d) institutional investors report annually on their website and/or in their annual report on the implementation of their policy on the exercise of voting rights in the relevant financial year (best practice provision IV.4.2 of the Dutch corporate governance code); - e) institutional investors report at least once a quarter on their website, whether and how they have voted as shareholders at the general meetings (best practice provision IV.4.3 of the Dutch corporate governance code).
+2 Financial Supervision Act [Netherlands]); - b) statutory obligation to report a net short position in the issued capital of a company whose shares are admitted to trading on a trading platform to the public supervisor on each occasion that the position reaches the threshold of 0.2% of the issued capital of the company concerned and on each occasion that it reaches 0.1% above this level (article 5 Short Selling Regulation).
+A net short position of at least 0.5% of the issued capital will be publicly disclosed by the public supervisor (article 6 Short Selling Regulation). - c) a shareholder who exercises the right of putting an item on the agenda of a general meeting is required to be transparent on his full economic interest ('long' and 'short') in that company at the time of exercising this right (section 5:25k bis Financial Supervision Act [Netherlands]); - d) institutional investors annually publish, on their website at least, their policy on the exercise of voting rights on shares that they hold in listed companies (best practice provision IV.4.1 of the Dutch corporate governance code)10; - e) institutional investors report annually on their website and/or in their annual report on the implementation of their policy on the exercise of voting rights in the relevant financial year (best practice provision IV.4.2 of the Dutch corporate governance code); - f) institutional investors report at least once a quarter on their website, whether and how they have voted as shareholders at the general meetings (best practice provision IV.4.3 of the Dutch corporate governance code).